StarRocks/starrocks/docs/en/sql-reference/System_limit.md

   - Column name (column alias), partition name, and index name are **not** case-sensitive.
 Other names are **case-sensitive**.

 - Naming conventions for labels:
   You can specify the label of a job when you load data.
 The label name can consist of digits (0-9), letters (a-z or A-Z), and underscores (\_), and cannot exceed 128 characters in length.
-The label name has no requirement for the starting character.
+Label names can start with a letter or an underscore (\_).

 - When you create a table, the key column cannot be of the FLOAT or DOUBLE type.
 You can use the DECIMAL type to represent decimals.